-Trump's NRA Speech Thanked Kanye For Supposedly Giving Him A Boost With Black Voters
+Trump Thanked Kanye In His NRA Speech For Giving Him A Boost With Black Voters

 Kanye West really does have power, at least according to President Donald Trump.
 While speaking Friday at a convention for the National Rifle Association (NRA), Trump thanked Kanye for supposedly boosting his approval rating among African Americans.